IdanPerski/Broadcast_Production_Maneger/README.md

 ## Features

-- **Production Scheduling**: Schedule production events with ease, specifying dates, locations, and other relevant details.
+- **Production Scheduling**: Schedule sports production events with ease, specifying dates, locations, and other relevant details.

 - **Location Management**: Maintain a database of production locations, complete with address and weather information.